 River Tripper presents a unique opportunity for people of all ages to experience the tranquil Damariscotta River.
 Let us introduce you to our summer residents, the curious seals and birds.
 Learn how oyster farmers produce top-quality American oysters during our daily Oyster Farms & Seal Watching Tours.
 Enjoy a laid back Happy Hour Cruise with a cocktail in hand and a big smile on your face as the briny breeze caresses your soul.

-If you’d like to add live music to your Maine boating experience, Friday at 5:30 is your boarding time!
 During our Wine & Oyster Tasting and Oyster & Sake Pairing Cruises Maine foodie aficionados will be pleased to sample half a dozen different oyster types from the Damariscotta River, ranging from the mild Norumbega oysters to the extra briny and plump Pemaquid oysters.
 You might choose to pair them with sumptuous summer wines, bubblies, or even sake.
 Don’t miss the Special Cruises that celebrate holidays, natural phenomena, local festivals and more!

 Fog is rare, and waves are rarer!